muskan184/mini_projects/README.md

 - Fetches real-time exchange rates using an API
 - User-friendly interface

+### 5. Weather app
+A Functional Real Time Weather App built using HTML, CSS, and JavaScript.
+It allows users to See Weather of different City using real-time Weather Api.

+**Features:**
+- Responsive design
+- Fetches real-time Weather.

 ## Getting Started

 To view any of these projects locally, follow these steps: